 Lumbar Spinal Stenosis - Symptoms

-Many people older than age 50 have some
+Many people, especially those older than age 50, have some

-narrowing of the spinal canal (spinal stenosis) but do not have
+narrowing of the spinal canal but don't have

-weakness, cramping, or pain in the legs, feet, or
+weakness, and cramping in the legs, feet, or

 - Low back pain.

 - In severe cases, loss of bladder

 and bowel control.

 other conditions have symptoms similar to spinal stenosis.